Eritrea | Breakfast

 What the dish tastes like

-Slow-cooked fava beans mashed with olive oil, lemon, cumin, and chili — Eritrea's beloved breakfast dish.
+Warm mashed fava beans finished with olive oil, lemon, cumin, chile, tomato, and berbere for an Eritrean breakfast bowl.

 When to cook it